butterandfly/mathertale-blocks/README.md

 This is the conclusion.
 ```

+## Dev

+Before committing or building, you should test, format, and lint.
+You can use the `check` script to do it all: `pnpm check`.

 ## Publishing to npm

 1.  **Build the project:** Make sure your code is compiled to JavaScript (usually in the `dist/` folder).
 Check your `package.json` for the build script (e.g., `pnpm build`).